Why should we book live musicians?

 It works very well!
 The keyboard can be set up anywhere.
-We have a 50-foot extension cord, and if that is not long enough, we can coordinate with the venue to see if they have an additional cord we can use.
+We have extension cords, and we can also coordinate with the venue to see if they have additional cords we can use.
 Most venues have electrical outlets in many places outside.
 Check out our videos to see the keyboard outside in action.

 And how does it work with the violin or viola?